-Inpatient bariatric procedures for adolescents appear to have plateaued since 2003December 17th, 2012 in Pediatrics /
+Inpatient bariatric procedures for adolescents appear to have plateaued since 2003December 17, 2012 in Medicine & Health / Pediatrics

 Inpatient bariatric procedures among adolescents appear to have plateaued since 2003 to about 1,000 procedures annually, and the preferred type of operation has changed to minimally invasive laparoscopic procedures from open procedures, according to a study published Online First by Archives of Pediatrics & Adolescent Medicine, a JAMA Network publication.